 skip to Main Content

-Jane Doe No 1, et al. v.
-Attorney General of Indiana, et al. (Indiana)
+Jane Doe No 1 v.
+Attorney General of Indiana (Indiana)

 (District Court Case Number: 1:20-CV-3247 / Seventh Circuit Case Number: 22-2748)

-This case challenges a set of Indiana laws that require healthcare providers to bury or cremate embryonic and fetal tissue from an abortion or miscarriage regardless of their patients’ wishes.
+This case challenged a set of Indiana laws that require healthcare providers to bury or cremate embryonic and fetal tissue from an abortion or miscarriage procedure regardless of their patients’ wishes.
 Abortion patients must acquiesce to burial or cremation or dispose of infectious human tissue on their own, and at their own expense.
-In compelling patients and providers to act in accordance with the State’s view of personhood irrespective of their own religious and moral beliefs, the laws violate the Free Exercise and Free Speech Clauses of the First Amendment, and they should be permanently enjoined as unconstitutional.
+In compelling patients and providers to act in accordance with the State’s view of personhood irrespective of their own religious and moral beliefs, the plaintiffs argued these laws violate the Free Exercise and Free Speech Clauses of the First Amendment, and they should be permanently enjoined as unconstitutional.

 Plaintiffs: